Navigation

 The clinical reasoning in your EHR note must explain why appendicitis is the leading diagnosis — pain migration pattern, RLQ tenderness, peritoneal signs, elevated WBC and fever all support it.

-The completed Danny Rivera Shadow Health Abdominal Pain Assessment is available on NursingProxy.
-Includes the full interview transcript, complete abdominal examination findings, all peritoneal sign documentation, CBC interpretation and surgical referral documentation.
+Includes the full interview transcript, complete abdominal examination findings, all peritoneal sign documentation (McBurney, Blumberg, Rovsing), CBC interpretation, and surgical referral documentation.
+Written by a board-certified PMHNP-BC.

 📄